smarkets/marge-bot/README.md

 --parameter MARGE_SSH_KEY "$(cat marge-bot-ssh-key)" \
 --parameter REPLICA_COUNT 1 | kubectl -n=${KUBE_NAMESPACE} apply --force -f -
 ```

+Once running, the bot will continuously monitor all projects that have its user as a member and
+will pick up any changes in membership at runtime.

 ## Suggested worfklow
 1. Alice creates a new merge request and assigns Bob and Charlie as reviewers